Anonymous

 rkn61

-In an organizational scenario, you may find formal /informal relationship.
-Formal is the one which is framed in written.
-Nobody can change this, expect the Top most executive of the company.
+In an organizational scenario, you may find a formal/informal relationship.
+Formal is the one which is framed in writing.
+Nobody can change this, except the topmost executive of the company.

-If this is not worked out, you may approach your prospective employer to extend your joining date till you relieve from your current employer.
-A good professional employer definitely will be impressed by your request for extension of joining date.
+If this is not worked out, you may approach your prospective employer to extend your joining date till you are relieved from your current employer.
+A good professional employer will definitely be impressed by your request for an extension of the joining date.

 From India, Aizawl